CanDIG/mohccn-synthetic-data/README.md

 python src/csv_to_ingest.py --sample 387
 ```

-Will create a dataset with 387 donors from the 10 programs in the large dataset, plus the three custom donors [`DONOR_ALL_01`, `DONOR_ALL_02`, `DONOR_NULL`] and save the results to `custom_dataset_csv-387/`.
+Will create a dataset with 387 donors from the 4 programs in the large dataset, and save the results to `custom_dataset_csv-387/`.

 ##### `--donor-number` and `--number-of-programs`

 These two arguments must be specified together. `--donors-per-program` specifies the number of donors to choose per program, and `--number-of-programs` determines how many programs to sample from.
 So the total number of donors in the dataset will be `--donors-per-program` x `--number-of-programs`.
-The donors are sampled from the large dataset so the maximum for `--donors-per-program` is 500 and the maximum for `--number-of-programs` is 10.
+The donors are sampled from the large dataset so the maximum for `--donors-per-program` is 500 and the maximum for `--number-of-programs` is 4.

 All outputs are saved into a folder called: `custom_dataset_csv-{total_donors}`